Merchandise Trade

 Singapore adopts the "general" system for recording merchandise trade statistics.
 Under this system, all goods imported into or exported from Singapore are included in the merchandise trade statistics with the following major exceptions:

-9. Samples and specimens for test or analysis; and unaccompanied personal effects and gifts not exceeding the value of $400;
+- Trade samples and specimens for test or analysis; and gifts not exceeding the value of $400;

-10. Gold held as reserve assets that are exchanged between monetary authorities or authorised banks; and
+- Gold held as reserve assets that are exchanged between monetary authorities or authorised banks;

 Ships and aircraft are included if they are imported or exported as merchandise, whether or not they arrive or depart under their own power.